-[Preface: I came of age in the fifties...having been born in 1943.
+[Preface: I came of age in the fifties...having been born sometime before that.
 I remember, for no apparent reason, buying science magazines in the corner "variety" store (as such were known then) and walking slowly about reading of cells, dna, scientific this and that.
 Not having a scientific mind-set, I couldn't (and still can't) figure this out.
 But there is something in me that causes a peculiar attraction to science.
 My brother has, of course, taken this tendency more to heart than I. Nevertheless, certain aspects of science/biology/virology/whatever hold attractions for me.
 Knowing this, let's move on.]

 There are almost as many bacteria in human bodies as human cells.
 Ninety percent of the weight of feces is bacterial.
 Some of these bacteria have invasive properties, enzymes that them to destroy our tissue, like the flesh-eating streptococcus.
 These bacteria now have the capability to inactivate just about any antibiotic available to man.